rokucommunity/vscode-brightscript-language/README.md

 ## Breakpoints
 Roku devices currently do not have a way to dynamically insert breakpoints during a running application.
 So, in order to use breakpoints, this extension will inject a `STOP` statement into the code for each breakpoint before the app is deployed.
 This means that anytime you add/remove a breakpoint, you will need to stop your current debug session and start a new one.

-When injecting `STOP` statements, the extension will also generate a source map for each affected file so that the extension can convert the debugger locations back into source locations.
+When injecting `STOP` statements, the extension will also generate a source map for each affected file so we can convert the debugger locations back into source locations.
 See the [SourceMaps](#SourceMaps) section for more information

 ## Special Cases